SIZE:

 Spawning takes place in the Gulf of Mexico, between the months of April and June.

 Each female lays between 30 and 60 million small, transparent eggs directly into the water column, close to the surface.
-These planktonic eggs hatch in 2 or 3 days.
+These planktonic eggs hatch after two or three days.

 The Atlantic bluefin tuna is a large fish with a dark blue back.
-The color fades towards its belly, which is silvery.
+The colour fades toward its belly, which is silvery.
 Its torpedo-shaped body is perfect for speed.

 Its head ends in a pointed snout.
 The eyes are small.

-On its back are two large fins, one of which is reddish-brown, followed by a series of small triangular outgrowths giving the back of the body a dented appearance.
+On its back are two large fins, one of which is reddish brown, followed by a series of small triangular outgrowths that give the back of the body a dented appearance.
 The tail is powerful and shaped like a crescent moon.

 During the summer, it feeds in Canadian waters, including the Gulf of St. Lawrence; it spends the winter in the Gulf of Mexico.
-It regularly travels in shoals.
+Atlantic bluefin tuna regularly travels in shoals.

 Why is tuna flesh red?

 Bluefin tuna move fast and over long distances.
-This feat requires good muscle oxygenation, which is made possible by myoglobin, an oxygen-carrying protein that gives the fish its red color.
-This is unlike salmon, whose pinkish color comes from its diet.
+This feat requires good muscle oxygenation, which is made possible by myoglobin, an oxygen-carrying protein that gives the fish its red colour.
+This is unlike salmon, whose pinkish colour comes from its diet.

 PREYS: